 7.9 Delivery of an order shall be completed when we deliver the goods to the address you gave us, or you, or a carrier organised by you collect them from us and the goods will be your responsibility from that time.

-7.10 Carriage is included in our prices for all workbenches to most UK mainland destinations.
-For highlands and islands we charge a contribution of £40 per item.
-For items under £150.00 a carriage charge of £17.50 + VAT per item will apply.
+7.10 Carriage is included in our prices for all standard workbenches to most UK mainland destinations.
+For highlands and islands we charge a contribution of £50 per item.
+However in some instances this can be more.
+For items under £150.00 a carriage charge of £17.50 + VAT will apply.

 7.11 Request a booking in service means the local courier will contact you to arrange a mutually convenient delivery time.